sdr-enthusiasts/docker-acarshub/README.md

 ## Volumes

 No volumes are needed to run the container.
+However, if you wish to persist the `VERBOSE` data, mount a volume to `/run/acars`.

 ## Environment variables